Let Upton’s garden put a spring in your step

 Explore the wild garden’s trees on your way to the mirror pool

-In the wild garden, prunus trees will be in full blossom by now, along with prunus serrula with their remarkable bark.
-Davidia involucrata the ghost tree in spite of its name, is bursting into life.
+In the wild garden, the cherry trees will be in full blossom by now.
+The spectacular prunus serrula (Tibetan cherry tree) has a remarkable striped bark that looks best at this time of year.
+Davidia involucrata - the ghost tree - in spite of its name, is bursting into life.
 A tree to look out for just by the pool is ginkgo biloba.
-This weird and way out tree is the sole survivor of a group that flourished in the far prehistoric past, 200 million years ago.
+This weird and 'way out' tree is the sole survivor of a group that flourished in the far prehistoric past, 200 million years ago.
 In summer it bears fan shaped leaves which turn bright yellow in the autumn.
 These and other unusual trees were planted in the 1930s to add interest to a natural windbreak.

 Thousands of tulips line the terraces from mid-April through to May

 Next to the yew tree terrace, the flowers of leucojum aestivum may be found delicately nodding whilst brightening up a dull corner.
 Under the ancient taxus baccata planted in 1700s, look out for the early crocus golden mammoth and the later blue flowers of anemone blanda cultivars.

 Look down into the bog garden as you walk back along the terrace, it is a natural amphitheatre ringed by trees.
 Early primulas will be in flower and it is a haven for birds.
 See if you can spot a tree creeper, or hear a thrush sing.
-In the Terraces above, you’ll find it hard to miss the raucous calls of the ravens as they build their nest in the magnificent cedrus libani.
+You’ll find it hard to miss the raucous calls of the ravens as they build their nest in the magnificent cedrus libani on the walk back up to the lawns.

-Returning to the south lawn, the annual spring plants will be starting to flower.
-Look out for the tulips which have been planted along the terraces which will provide a wonderful display from mid-April to mid-May.
+Returning to the terraces above the south lawn, the annual spring plants will be starting to flower.
+Look out for the tulips which will provide a wonderful display from mid-April to mid-May.

 Conservation work is at the heart of what we do